-Performing permaculture to produce crops solves a plethora of problems.
-Most importantly, it solves the problem of the fact that current agricultural models are not secure and not sustainable due to their own practices and from climate change.
-The eGro model is simply a more responsible agricultural practice where the benefits of the pillars of profits, people, and planet are all realized.
+eGro uses the principles of permaculture and syntropy, 2 branches of where the benefits of the pillars of profits, people, and planet are all realized.
 As a visual aid, the image below shows what a field may like with permaculture as opposed to monoculture.
-One can see that many species are planted in a field, all benefitting from each other.
+One can see that many species are planted in a field, all benefiting from each other.
 This results in less inputs needed once the field has matured.